keningsun/keningsun.github.io/_pages/about.md

 ======

 - August 12, 2018.
-Research on Bounded Rationality Evolution Model of Urban taxi network, visited Prof. Cynthia Chen in THINK Lab, University of Washington.
+Research on Bounded Rationality Evolution Model of Urban taxi network, University of Washington.

 - August 9, 2018.
 Presented the final project and finished the **Bigdata** Summer Program in **University of Washington**.
 Topic: Promoting Ridesharing by Bigdata <a href="https://github.com/RevCre/keningsun.github.io/blob/master/files/UW-final%20presentation.pptx?raw=true">[Final Presentation]</a> Using Spark+Dataframe+SQL+Tableau